-The STPCD 2022 was published and became statutory from 13 October 2022 (with an additional 3 weeks 'praying' period in parliament until the formal end of the pay process on 3 November 2022).
-The provisions of the Document have retrospective effect from 1 September 2022.
+The STPCD 2024 was published and became statutory from October 2024 (with an additional 3 weeks 'praying' period in parliament until the formal end of the pay process in November 2024).
+The provisions of the Document have retrospective effect from 1 September 2024.